Orlando Health Orthopedic Surgeon Named Chief Medical Officer for 2022 Special Olympics USA Games

 “A main pillar of Special Olympics programs worldwide is health and wellness of the athletes so it is a wonderful honor to lead the team of talented medical professionals who will work closely with these amazing athletes,” says Jablonski.
 “As the Official Medical Team for the 2022 USA Games, we look forward to partnering with Special Olympics over the next year and beyond to build a support structure that will help the athletes compete and excel.”

-As a board-certified orthopedic surgeon, Dr. Jablonski specializes in knee and shoulder care, joint replacement, and Mako® robotic arm-assisted surgery.
+As a board-certified orthopedic surgeon, Dr. Jablonski specializes in knee and shoulder care, joint replacement, and minimally invasive robotic surgery.

 He serves as medical director for University of Central Florida Athletics and provides comprehensive sports medicine care to amateur and professional athletes throughout the region, including Orlando Ballet.
 Dr. Jablonski treats injuries and conditions, including ACL and PCL reconstruction, rotator cuff repair, tennis elbow, shin splints, runner’s knee, swimmer’s shoulder and more.